Is a PWD for me?!

 Reality Check: No breeder can guarantee that your puppy would never develop hip dysplasia, Addison's Disease, any kind of cancer, other strains of PRA or other eye disease for which there is no gene test, and other unknown health issues that may arise, etc. (this is true in any breed of dog).
 Unfortunately, afflictions happen and they bring sadness and heartbreak and, often, great medical expenses.
 Be aware of this before you become a pet owner and acknowledge that you can handle the expenses that might arise from a future health issue, or possibly even losing your pet (even if its from old age) and the emotional upheaval your family will undergo, before committing to adding a pet to your family.
 Consider buying pet insurance!

 Housing: Outside, a fenced yard (preferably above ground) is the safest way to go.
 Never leave your dog unattended outdoors nor run errands while your dog is loose outside even if left in a fenced area.
 Inside, a crate should be used--especially when your pup is small.
 PWDs are easily bored and will get themselves into trouble if left loose and unsupervised in a home.
 (Most underground fencing cannot be used on a pup under four to six months of age, and under 30 pounds.)
 Do not leave collars on dogs in crates!
 Collars can get caught on ends of crate wiring or fencing, which will panic your dog and choke it.

-Food: An adult PWD eats an average of 2-3 cups of quality food per day.
+Food: An adult PWD eats an average of 2-2.5 cups of quality food per day.
 They do best when their meals are split into two meals daily.
 Fresh water at all times is a must.
 Free feeding doesn't work well with PWDs unless they're an only dog.
 Stay away from "fad" diets, such as grain-free.
 Researched-based food is important for a long, healthy life.
-We send all of our puppies home with a 6 lb. bag of Purina ProPlan, which is what we have fed our dogs for years.
+We send all of our puppies home with a small bag of quality puppy food.
+Keeping your dog lean will help their joints remain healthy.
+You should be able to feel their ribs and hip bones, but they shouldn't be protruding.